lmm-git/Zikula_Owncloud/Readme.md

 Installing
 ----------

-_I have tested both modules with Zikula 1.3.7 and OwnCloud 7.0.2.
+_I have tested both modules with Zikula 1.3.7 and OwnCloud 7.0.3.
 It will not work with OwnCloud version lower than 7.0.0._

+This package needs php-curl!

 To install this connector you have to install the module from the directory ```Zikula_Module``` ```Owncloud``` into your Zikula instance and the app ```zikula_auth``` from the directory ```Owncloud_Module```.
 After that you have to configure both modules by accessing the admin-panel in your Zikula instance and Owncloud instance.
 There you have to input a auth code wich must be equal at both modules and the server address and/or ip from the other instance.